Donaldnaz/CICD-Workflows/Readme.md

 # CI/CD Pipeline

-This repository serves as a production-ready reference for CI/CD workflows built and maintained by me.
+This repository serves as a production-style reference for CI/CD workflows built and maintained by me.

 >  **Goal:** To showcase how I design and automate delivery pipelines to reliably build, test, and deploy applications across cloud environments.